-- (iii) There was no deferred remuneration awarded, paid out and reduced through performance adjustments and there was no outstanding deferred remuneration during the financial years 2021 and 2020. - (iv) No Senior Management or key personnel had been awarded new sign-on or severance payments or paid guaranteed bonuses during the financial years 2021 and 2020.
+- (ii) No variable remuneration in shares or share-linked instruments was granted during the financial vears 2022 and 2021. - (iii) There was no deferred remuneration awarded, paid out and reduced through performance adjustments and there was no outstanding deferred remuneration during the financial years 2022 and 2021. - (iv) No Senior Management or key personnel had been awarded new sign-on or severance payments or paid guaranteed bonuses during the financial years 2022 and 2021.

 Further remuneration disclosures were shown in the regulatory disclosures templates as required by the Banking (Disclosure) Rules.
-The Group will publish the Regulatory Disclosure Statement for the position date of 31 December 2021 in the Bank's website at www.publicbank.com.hk under "Regulatory Disclosures" section on or before 30 April 2022.
+The Group will publish the Regulatory Disclosure Statement for the position date of 31 December 2022 in the Bank's website at www.publicbank.com.hk under "Regulatory Disclosures" section on or before 30 April 2023.